pupeng/hone/README.md

 * Python Twisted 13.0.0

 Initial Setup:
-1. Insert HONE kernel probe on host machine.
-   The current kernel probe is for hone-enabled image only, since we have modified kernel NETLINK to make it work.
+1. Insert HONE kernel module on host machine.
+The current kernel module is for HONE-enabled image only, since we have modified kernel NETLINK to make it work. enter HostAgent/kpsimple sudo make up
-     enter HostAgent/kpsimple
-     sudo make up
 2. Compile c++ implementation to python modules enter HostAgent
     ./swig_modules